trianacerda/trianacerda/README.md

 Fur babies: true === 🐶 🐶 🐱 🐱 ,

-Fun facts: 'I am from an island🍍 ',
+Fun fact: 'I am from an island🍍 ',

 };